-- the growth in worker migration and employment opportunities; - the mitigation of economic and political factors that have had an adverse impact on money transfer volumes, such as changes in the economic sectors in which immigrants work and the developments in immigration policies in the U.S.; - the continuation of the trend of increased use of electronic money transfer and bill payment services among immigrant workers and the unbanked population in our markets; - the ability to maintain our agent and correspondent networks; - the ability to offer our products and services or develop new products and services at competitive prices to drive increases in transactions; - the development of new technologies that may compete with our money transfer network;

-- the expansion of our services in markets where we operate and in new markets; - the ability to strengthen our brands; - our ability to fund working capital requirements; - our ability to recover from agents funds collected from customers and our ability to recover advances made to correspondents; - our ability to maintain compliance with the regulatory requirements of the jurisdictions in which we operate or plan to operate; - the ability to take advantage of cross-selling opportunities with our epay Segment, including providing prepaid services through Ria's stores and agents worldwide; - the ability to leverage our banking and merchant/retailer relationships to expand money transfer corridors to Europe, Asia and Africa, including high growth corridors to Central and Eastern European countries; - the availability of financing for further expansion; and - our ability to successfully expand our agent network in Europe using our Payment Services Directive license.
+- the continued growth in worker migration and employment opportunities; - the mitigation of economic and political factors that have had an adverse impact on money transfer volumes, such as changes in the economic sectors in which immigrants work and the developments in immigration policies in the U.S.; - the continuation of the trend of increased use of electronic money transfer and bill payment services among immigrant workers and the unbanked population in our markets; - our ability to maintain our agent and correspondent networks; - our ability to offer our products and services or develop new products and services at competitive prices to drive increases in transactions; - the development of new technologies that may compete with our money transfer network; - the expansion of our services in markets where we operate and in new markets; - the ability to strengthen our brands; - our ability to fund working capital requirements; - our ability to recover from agents funds collected from customers and our ability to recover advances made to correspondents; - our ability to maintain compliance with the regulatory requirements of the jurisdictions in which we operate or plan to operate; - our ability to take advantage of cross-selling opportunities with our epay Segment, including providing prepaid services through Ria's stores and agents worldwide; - our ability to leverage our banking and merchant/retailer relationships to expand money transfer corridors to Europe, Asia and Africa, including high growth corridors to Central and Eastern European countries; - the availability of financing for further expansion; and - our ability to successfully expand our agent network in Europe using our Payment Services Directive license.

 Like other participants in the money transfer industry, as a result of downturns in certain labor markets, the recessionary economic environment and immigration developments, the number of money transfers from the U.S. to Mexico decreased in 2010 and 2009 compared to respective prior years.
 During the second half of 2011, the number of money transfers from the U.S. to Mexico increased when compared to the same period in 2010, resulting in the number of money transfers for the year ended December 31, 2011 being essentially the same as those made during 2010.
-We believe the current level of activity indicates the beginning of the recovery of this important corridor.
+During 2012, the number of money transfers, including from the U.S. to Mexico, increased compared to 2011.
+We believe the current level of activity indicates a recovery of this important corridor.